Annoyed by low water pressure in your shower?

 If you notice white filmy mineral buildup on surfaces like stainless steel, chrome, glass, or your bathroom fixtures, chances are you have hard water.
 And these white stains are caused by excess calcium and magnesium in your water.
 If you notice brown or orange stains on fixtures, you likely have an excess of iron and copper in your water.
 But, these minerals can be removed using filtration.

 If your home has a water heater, you can install a whole house filter to remove these minerals before it ever hits your hot water tank or your home’s fixtures.
 You can also purchase shower filters to keep these minerals from building up on your showerhead.
 It also makes it easier to rinse in the shower and is better for your skin and hair.
 If you see buildup on your faucets, imagine the buildup left behind on your skin and hair.

 If you’re finding yourself cleaning your fixtures all too frequently, it might be time for a new one.
 And it is probably time to address your hard water.
-A.J.
+The good news is, A.J.
 Alberts can help you with both!
+Not only can we fix your hard water from clogging your shower head, but we can make sure your homes plumbing is performing at its’ best!
 Give us a call at 651-738-0580 to get started!